SALabUFMG/SALabUFMG.github.io/_course/overview.md

 <strong>DSAF was first offered in the first semester of 2023 for students majoring in Computer Science, Information Systems and Computational Mathematics</strong>.
 However, there were students from Engineering majors that took the course as an elective.
 The course was structured by professors
 <a href='https://dcc.ufmg.br/professor/wagner-meira-junior/'>Wagner Meira Jr.</a>,
-<a href='https://dcc.ufmg.br/professor/adriano-cesar-machado-pereira/'>Adriano Pereira</a> and Master's student
+<a href='https://dcc.ufmg.br/professor/adriano-cesar-machado-pereira/'>Adriano César Pereira</a> and Master's student
 <a href='https://hugoriosneto.github.io/'>Hugo Rios-Neto</a>, who served as a teaching assistant.
 The course <strong>syllabus</strong> is available, in Portuguese,
 <a href='https://docs.google.com/document/d/181RvYa94wxLDB7S6A9AHajWYVwHF1C9wNIGuzfPPSO0/edit'>here</a>.